mission-liao/dingo/README.md

 Type info are deduced from the signatures of worker functions.
 With these type info, parameters are unmarshalled from []byte to cloeset type.
 A __type correction__ procedure would be applied on those parameters before invoking.

 Obviously, it's hard (not impossible) to handle all types in #golang, these are unsupported by dingo as far as I know:
- - interface: unmarshalling requires concrete types
+ - interface: unmarshalling requires concrete types. (so __error__ can be marshalled, but can't be un-marshalled)
  - chan: haven't tried yet
  - private field in struct: they are ignore by json/gob, but it's still possible to support them by providing customized marshaller and invoker. (please search 'ExampleCustomMarshaller' for details)